anna-hehn/Forest-Structure-Recreational-Value-A-LiDAR-Based-Comparison/README.md

   ---

 ## Results
-The following Plots show the relevant Outcome of the Workflow, including Visualization and Statistics, above.
-The Graphics conzinously show the direct comparison between Forst for the Soul Bad Kissingen and the University Forest Sailershausen, gestützt from Literary Nachweisen.
+The following section presents the key results of the workflow, including the relevant visualizations and statistical analyses.
+The figures provide a direct comparison of forest structure and terrain characteristics between the Forest for the Soul in Bad Kissingen and the University Forest Sailershausen, interpreted in the context of relevant scientific literature.

 ### **1) Tree Tops**
-To achieve a forest structure that contributes to recreation, it is described as a multi-layered mixed forest with diverse height and age structures.
+A forest structure that contributes to recreation is described as a multi-layered mixed forest with diverse height and age structures.
 Furthermore, an irregular tree distribution and density contribute to a varied forest scenery, which effectively conveys the desired sense of naturalness (Wagner et al., 2022; Immich & Robl, 2023).

 ![Tree Tops](Images/TreeTops.png)

-The Tree Top visualization illustrates the detected treetops for both study plots.
+The Tree Top visualization illustrates the detected Tree Tops for both study plots.
 A comparative analysis of the spatial patterns reveals distinct structural differences between the two forest stands:
 Forest for the Soul (Bad Kissingen) features a lower stem density characterized by an irregular spatial distribution of trees.
 The average tree height is 23.84 meters, displaying a heterogeneous mixture of various height classes across the entire area.
 University Forest (Sailershausen) exhibits a significantly higher stem density with an average tree height of 19.52 meters.
 A spatial gradient is observable, showing a steady decrease in tree height from north to south.
 The stand displays a structured, linear organization, including clear linear gaps aligned from northeast to southwest, along with matching geometric tree rows.

 ### **2) Crown Area**
 Wide branches and large tree canopies are recommended as structures that convey a sense of shelter and security.
-For recreational forests, it is advised to preserve large-crowned trees (Immich et al., 2022).
-Varied or unique lighting conditions resulting from a heterogeneous arrangement of different canopy sizes are described as a distinct quality criterion of recreational forests, as they create a diverse and high-contrast forest scenery (Wagner et al., 2022; Immich et al., 2022).
+For recreational forests, it is advised to preserve large-crowned trees (Immich et al. 2022).
+Varied or unique lighting conditions resulting from a heterogeneous arrangement of different canopy sizes are described as a distinct quality criterion of recreational forests, as they create a diverse and high-contrast forest scenery (Wagner et al. 2022; Immich et al. 2022).

 ![CrownArea](Images/CrownArea.png)